GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

       // Optionally, throttle the state persistance
       throttleDelay: 1000,
   ),

-  // middleSnapState as a middleWare place
+  // middleSnapState as a middleWare place used to
-  // Used to track and log state lifecycle and transitions.
+  // track and log state lifecycle and transitions.
-  // It can also be used to return another state created from
+  // It can also be used to return another state created
-  // the current state and the next state.
+  // from the current state and the next state.
   middleSnapState: (middleSnap) {
      middleSnap.print(); //Build-in logger